 101. Use a Harness to Prevent Pulling

-Using the right collar to start with that best helps communicate corrections is important.
+Using the right collar to start with that best helps communicate corrections is essential.

 It’s like we’ve said in this article on how to leash train a dog.